UCLALibrary/research-tips/_posts/2010-01-05-search-experimentally.markdown

 ### Give it a try:

-Find one or more <a href="http://guides.library.ucla.edu" target="_blank">research guides</a> related to your project.
-Choose a few databases and search tools and start exploring.
+<p class="flow-text">Find one or more <a href="http://guides.library.ucla.edu" target="_blank">research guides</a> related to your project.
+Choose a few databases and search tools and start exploring.</p>

-Turn your notes, ideas, and questions about your topic into keywords for search.
+<p class="flow-text">Turn your notes, ideas, and questions about your topic into keywords for search.
 If the database you are using has an "advanced search" use it!
-Advanced search will allow you to experiment with using a variety of keyword synomyms to explore your topic.
+Advanced search will allow you to experiment with using a variety of keyword synomyms to explore your topic.</p>

 <img class="responsive-img materialboxed" src="{{ '/assets/img/content/from-keywords-to-search-2.jpg' | prepend: site.baseurl }}" alt="Turn your notes and ideas on your topic into keywords for search" data-caption="Turn your notes and ideas on your topic into keywords for search.">

 ### What's next?

-Most databases have a set of powerful filtering tools, usually on the left side of the screen when you search.
-Use these to refine your search results and learn new search terms.
+<p class="flow-text">Most databases have a set of powerful filtering tools, usually on the left side of the screen when you search.
+Use these to refine your search results and learn new search terms.</p>

 <img class="responsive-img materialboxed" src="{{ '/assets/img/content/database-filtering-tools.jpg' | prepend: site.baseurl }}" alt="Web of Science search filters" data-caption="Many databases, including Web of Science pictured here, provide powerful tools to filter and refine your search results.">